How to Make Rock Blaster Game on Scratch? | A Step-by-Step Tutorial [+Free game code]

 • Drag & drop the “create a clone of myself” block as shown below.

-• After this drag and drop a “hide” block as shown below.
+• After this, drag and drop a “hide” block as shown below.

-• Click on
+• Click on the “green flag”.

 • You can see five clones of rock created.

-5 clones created
+five clones of rock created

 • In Scratch, you can program the clones using “when I start as a clone”?